Norman Cousins: Illness, laugh therapy and recovery

 Cousins did research on the biochemistry of human emotions, which he long believed were the key to human beings' success in fighting illness.
 It was a belief he maintained even as he battled in 1964 a sudden-onset case of a crippling connective tissue disease, which was also referred to as a collagen disease.
 Experts at Dr. Rusk's rehabilitation clinic confirmed this diagnosis and added a diagnosis of ankylosing spondylitis.
 Told that he had one chance in 500 of recovery, Cousins developed his own recovery program.
 He took massive intravenous doses of Vitamin C and had self-induced bouts of laughter brought on by films of the television show Candid Camera and by various comic films.
-His positive attitude was not new to him, however.
-He had always been an optimist, known for his kindness to others, and his robust love of life itself.
 "I made the joyous discovery that ten minutes of genuine belly laughter had an anesthetic effect and would give me at least two hours of pain-free sleep," he reported.
 "When the pain-killing effect of the laughter wore off, we would switch on the motion picture projector again and not infrequently, it would lead to another pain-free interval."
 His struggle with that illness and his discovery of laugh therapy is detailed in his 1979 book Anatomy of an Illness as Perceived by the Patient.

 In a commentary questioning whether Cousins cured his disease, Florence Ruderman wrote, "It seems entirely possible that what Cousins had was an acute attack of an arthritic condition which then subsided, slowly, but quite naturally."

 Later in life, he and his wife, Ellen, together fought his heart disease, again with exercise, a daily regimen of vitamins, and the good nutrition provided by Ellen's organic garden.
 He wrote a collection of best-selling non-fiction books on illness and healing, as well as a 1980 autobiographical memoir, Human Options: An Autobiographical Notebook.

 Movie portrayal

 Cousins was portrayed by actor Ed Asner in a 1984 television movie, Anatomy of an Illness, which was based on Cousins's 1979 book Anatomy of an Illness as Perceived by the Patient: Reflections on Healing.
-Cousins was not pleased with the commercial nature of the movie, nor with Hollywood's sensationalistic exaggerations of his experience.
-He and other members of the Cousins family were also taken aback by the casting of Asner, owing to the fact that the two men bore scant physical resemblance to each other.
+Cousins was not pleased with the commercial nature of the movie, nor with Hollywood's sensationalistic treatment of his experience.
+He and other members of the Cousins family were also taken aback by the casting of Asner, since the two men bore scant physical resemblance to each other.
 But Asner tried faithfully, Cousins felt, to convey the spirit of his subject, and once the film was completed, Cousins was said by Asner to look upon the movie with a certain degree of tolerance, if not delight.